-- Choice of locations: New South Wales, Victoria, Tasmania, Western Australia, South Australia, Northern Territory, various locations, Australia or Queensland.
+- Choice of locations: New South Wales or Victoria.
 Please speak to a Kaya Advisor to learn more.

 - Project activities: varies by location and time of year- tree planting, walking trail construction, seed collection, weed control, fencing, heritage restoration, beach clearing and disaster relief.
 Please speak to a Kaya advisor to learn more.

 - Project availability: start every Friday and run all year round.
 Project closed for Christmas.

 - Arrival day: Friday before 11 AM

 - Accommodation: shared rooms in caravans, hostels, bunk houses, shearer’s quarters or camping (tents are provided)